dinhanhthi/dinhanhthi.com/README.md

 ### Download SVG from flaticon

-Normally, you cannot download SVG format from flaticon.
-Just click on Edit > Open Inspect Element > Copy SVG HTML element > Create a new file + paste this + save as `.svg`.
+Normally, you can not download the SVG format from flaticon.
+Just click Edit > Open Inspect Element > Copy SVG HTML element > Create a new file + paste this + save as `.svg`.

 ### Update Fontello icons?

-Upload the config file in `/src/fontello/config.json` to [fontello.com](https://fontello.com/) (by clicking on the spanner symbol).
-Add more icons you want.
-After choosing, click to "**Get config only**".
+Upload the configuration file to `/src/fontello/config.json` on [fontello.com](https://fontello.com/) (by clicking on the spanner symbol).
+Add any other icons you want.
+Once selected, click on "**Get config only**".

 ```bash
 # Install fontello-cli